The complexity of approximating complex-valued Ising and Tutte partition functions: Ising with a field

 \section{Ising with a field}

-In Section~\ref{sec:field}, we will extend our Ising hardness results to the situation in which we have an external field~$\lambda\neq 1$.
+In Section~\ref{sec:field}, we will extend our Ising hardness results from Theorems \ref{thm:main} and \ref{thm:relaxed} to the situation in which we have an external field~$\lambda\neq 1$.
 To obtain our hardness results, we need a lower bound on the relevant partition functions.